-% of Trial Upper Bound

-Race/Ethnicity Population Pearl Index of 95% CI
+Race/Ethnicity % of Trial Population Pearl Index Upper Bound of 95% CI

 White (not Hispanic) 66.9% 4.63 6.23

 African-American 24.3% 4.05 6.69

-Hispanic 19.7% 2.70 5.06
+Hispanic 19.7% 2.7 5.06

-Twirla was generally well tolerated and had an overall favorable safety profile, consistent with publicly available information relating to other low-dose combined hormonal products.
+Twirla was generally well-tolerated and had an overall favorable safety profile, consistent with publicly available information relating to other low-dose combined hormonal products.
 The most frequent hormone-related adverse events, none of which were experienced by more than 5% of subjects, were generally in line with those events observed in other low dose combined hormonal products and included:

-Prior Agile Adverse Event SECURE Trial Phase 3 Trial Ortho Evra Trials Quartette Trial Total in Safety Population 2032 1043 3322 3597 5 1 Headache 4.3% 3.7% 21.0% 12.2% Nausea 4.1% 4.3% 16.6% 6.7% Breast tenderness/pain/discomfort 2.0% 1.8% 22.4% 2.2% Mood swings/changes/depression 2.7% 2.8% 6.3% 2.9% Heavy/irregular vaginal bleeding 1.8% 2.1% 6.4% 9.7%
+SECURE Prior Agile Phase 3 Ortho Evra Quartette Adverse Event Trial Trial Trials Trial Total in Safety Population 2,032 1,043 3,322 3,597 Headache 4.3% 3.7% 21.0% 12.2% Nausea 4.1% 4.3% 16.6% 6.7% Breast tenderness/pain/discomfort 2.0% 1.8% 22.4% 2.2% Mood swings/changes/depression 2.7% 2.8% 6.3% 2.9% Heavy/irregular vaginal bleeding 1.8% 2.1% 6.4% 9.7%

-^{} AEs from the larger of our Phase 3 clinical trials completed prior to SECURE; all potentially hormone-related adverse events included regardless of investigator confirmation of AE relatedness to study drug.
+AEs from the larger of our Phase 3 clinical trials completed prior to SECURE; all potentially hormone-related adverse events included regardless of investigator confirmation of AE relatedness to study drug.

-^{} Information is based on currently marketed product labels and publicly available information.
-We have not performed a head-to-head comparison of Twirla to Ortho Evra or Quartette.
+Information is based on currently marketed product labels and publicly available information.
+We have not performed a head-tohead comparison of Twirla to Ortho Evra or Quartette.

-^{ 1.4%} of subjects in the SECURE trial discontinued to a bleeding-related adverse event
+2.2% of subjects in the SECURE trial discontinued to a bleeding-related adverse event

-- The percent of subjects reporting bleeding-related adverse events was low, 1.8%, and only 1.4% of women discontinued for bleeding issues. - Overall serious adverse events (SAEs) were observed in 2.0% of the SECURE trial study population, which is generally in line with those observed in other low-dose combined hormonal products.
+- The percent of subjects reporting bleeding-related adverse events was low, 2.6%, and only 2.2% of women discontinued for bleeding issues. - Overall serious adverse events, or SAEs, were observed in 2.0% of the SECURE trial study population, which is generally in line with those observed in clinical trials for other low-dose combined hormonal products.
 For example, the rate in the Phase 3 clinical trial for Quartette was 1.6%.
 0.6% of subjects in the SECURE trial had SAEs that were considered potentially study drug related, including deep vein thrombosis or DVT, pulmonary embolism, or PE, gallbladder disease, ectopic pregnancy, and depression.
-In the combined safety database for our three Agile Phase 3 trials (n >3,000), there were 5 subjects with potentially study drug related DVTs or PEs, 4 of whom were obese (BMI 330kg/m2). - Overall, patch-related irritation and itching rates were low.
+In the combined safety database for our three Twirla Phase 3 trials (n >3,000), there were 5 subjects with potentially study drug related DVTs or PEs, 4 of whom were obese (BMI 3 30kg/m2). - Overall, patch-related irritation and itching rates were low.
 Of reported patches worn, 83% had no patch site irritation and 65% had no itching.
 Generally, reported irritation and itching was mild.
 Severe itching or irritation were observed in 2.3% and 1.5% of patches worn, respectively. - The patch adhesion profile was favorable with a low rate of detachment.
 Of reported patches worn, the range of detachments was 10% in cycle 1 and reduced to 2% by cycle 13.